QzQz-2000/recipes-etl/README.md

 4. **Start Mage**: Navigate to the `Mage` directory and start Mage by doing `docker-compose up`.
 The navigate to http://localhost:6789 in your browser to use Mage.

-5. **Deploy the Data Pipeline**: Run the exporters, loaders and transofmers located inside the dags folder.
-This will ingest the data to the Google Cloud Storage, and from there to BigQuery.
-Make sure to run the pipeline as follows:
+5. **Deploy the Data Pipeline**: Make sure to run the pipeline as follows:

    ![f1](./images/f1.png)